Germany: police clash with protesters against virus measures

 In Switzerland, more than 5,000 protesters met for a silent march in the community of Liestal 15 kilometers (9 miles) southeast of the city of Basel, local media reported.
 Most didn’t wear masks and some held up banners with slogans like “Vaccinating kills.”

-Jari Tanner in Danica Kirka from London, and Stephen McGrath in Bucharest, Romania contributed reporting.
+Jari Tanner in Helsinki, Finland, Danica Kirka in London, and Stephen McGrath in Bucharest, Romania contributed reporting.